semrush/intergalactic/website/docs/data-display/chart/chart.md

 ### Styles

-The data tooltip shall always be displayed relative to the point with an 8px margin.
+The data tooltip shall always be displayed relative to the dot with an 8px margin.

 | Appearance                                                                                      | Styles description                                                                                    |
 | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |